CrossRef/event-data-percolator/README.md

 Actions are packaged up in a structure that describes the structure by they were recieved.
 Some Triggers provide a single Action (e.g. a tweet), some present a list of Actions (e.g. a Newsfeed retrieval) and some present a list of pages of actions (e.g. a Reddit API response).
 A list of pages, each containing a list of Actions is the common denomenator.
 For simplicity, all Input Bundles must have this format.

-An Input Bundle is a JSON object that packages up Actions and Observations, along with any extra required information.
+An Input Evidence Record is a JSON object that packages up Actions and Observations, along with any extra required information.

 Each Observation type is processed (every type has a different method), and DOIs identified, inferred or extracted.
-The Percolator takes an Input Bundle and, preserving its structure, processes each Observation into an Observation Output.
-The finished Output Bundle is identical to the Input Bundle, but with all Observations transformed.
+The Percolator takes an Input Evidence Record and, preserving its structure, processes each Observation into an Observation Output.
+The finished Evidence Record is identical to the Input Evidence Record, but with all Observations transformed.

-An Input Bundle may also have a trigger, which describes the reason for the trigger.
+An Input Evidence Record may also have a `trigger`, which describes the reason that the Evidence Record was created.
 If the reason was an artifact-scan, the version of the artifact in use is also included.
 The Trigger information is purely for informational purposes; the content is not inspected by the Percolator.

-## Example Input Bundles
+## Example Input Evidence Records

-### Twitter Input Bundle
+### Twitter Input Evidence Record

 A Twitter trigger is a single tweet.
 Therefore there's only one page with one Action, but that Action can contain both a `plain-text` observation (for the Tweet text) and potentially a number of `url`observations (as extracted and sent by the Gnip API).

 ![](doc/input-bundle-formats-twitter.png)

+For practicality, the Twitter Agent batches up a number of Actions in each Evidence Record Input.

-### Newsfeed Input Bundle
+### Newsfeed Input Evidence Record

 A Newsfeed trigger is the retrieval of a given RSS feed.
 A newsfeed usually contains one page of data, but each page has a number of published blog posts, each of which is an Action.
 The entry in an RSS feed can have two observations: the URL of the post and a summary HTML snippet.

 ![](doc/input-bundle-formats-newsfeed.png)

-### Reddit Input Bundle
+### Reddit Input Evidence Record

 A Reddit trigger is a search query for a domain.
 The API will return a list of pages of posts.
 Each post has plain-text content.